 Saturday, August 30, 2008

 Weekend again, and again I am serving two big compilations.
 The first one is really big, three ninety minute tapes, but still not the biggest compilation I have in my collection.
-That one is lurking still to be digitized.
-This particular compilation was compiled by a German guy whose name escaped me, but its a truely great selection of all sorts of music, although mainly electronic.
+That one is lurking still to be digitised.
+This particular compilation was compiled by a German guy whose name escaped me, but its a truly great selection of all sorts of music, although mainly electronic.
 Included are, and I just type up some of the more famous names now, De Fabriek, Das Synthetisches Mischgewebe, Z'EV, Julius, Kapotte Muziek, P16.D4, Klinik, Problemist, Vox Populi, Pacific 231, Tara Cross, Sack and then many more.
 68 tracks in total.
 There is also an extensive booklet, which I didn't scan, because it might fall apart then, and hey, it's too much work anyway.
 Originally an edition of 300 copies.

 Friday, August 29, 2008